 Below are a few basic examples of how configuration drift can occur daily within an organization.

 A user adds an AWS EC2 instance with a non-compliant image which impacts the organization’s cloud compliance posture.
-The change violates your organization’s own internal security baselines as well as PCI regulatory benchmarks.
-As a single resource this might be easier to detect, but in a typical environment with thousands of resources it is very difficult.
-You will need a tool that will identify the EC2 instance as non-compliant and remediate the issue.
+The change violates your organization’s internal security baselines and PCI regulatory benchmarks.
+This might be easier to detect as a single resource, but in a typical environment with thousands of resources, it is very difficult.
+You will need a tool to identify the EC2 instance as non-compliant and remediate the issue.

 It’s Friday, and resources are spun up in a special project.
 Your employee doesn’t need the resource for long, so they manually provision an AWS S3 bucket.
-However, they forget to apply a critical policy and the bucket is left unprotected and the information stored within it is open.
+However, they forget to apply a critical policy; the bucket is left unprotected, and the information stored within it is open.
 It can be browsed by scripts and other tools.
 Since the information in the bucket may be sensitive, this poses a critical security risk

-One of your developers uses the Lambda console to configure function settings and adds triggers to another service that the Lambda function integrates with, such as DynamoDB.
-As part of this setup, they must define which components are to be used (i.e., Lambda code, API, DNS, database, static web pages, etc.) as well as define the permission policies regarding how these components interact with one other.
-However, the developers want to go fast and make a mistake defining the resource-based and execution role policies – resulting in an “allow all actions for everybody.”
-This is an easy shortcut to get serverless components to communicate with each other, but it has created a clear security violation, one that is very difficult to detect.
-Making matters worse, every time the function is used the mistake is propagated across the environment.
+One of your developers uses the Lambda console to configure function settings and adds triggers to another service with which the Lambda function integrates, such as DynamoDB.
+As part of this setup, they must define which components are to be used (i.e., Lambda code, API, DNS, database, static web pages, etc.) and the permission policies regarding how these components interact with one another.
+However, the developers want to go fast and make a mistake in defining the resource-based and execution role policies – resulting in an “allow all actions for everybody.”
+This is an easy shortcut to get serverless components to communicate with each other, but it has created a clear security violation that is very difficult to detect.
+Making matters worse, every time the function is used, the mistake is propagated across the environment.

 While the idea of configuration drift can seem overwhelming, the good news is that it can be managed effectively.
-Any steps taken by a business to monitor changes within the cloud will help reduce a lot of the headaches that drift can cause.
+Any steps taken by a business to monitor changes within the cloud will help reduce many of the headaches that drift can cause.

-In addition to addressing issues that arise as a result of configuration drift, poor or non-existent management can impact other business areas as well.
-Effective drift management can ensure your cloud environment and workloads stay compliant, whether from a security or regulatory standpoint, and enables proper management of your cloud resources, especially across a multi-cloud environment.
+In addition to addressing issues arising from configuration drift, poor or non-existent management can also impact other business areas.
+Effective drift management can ensure your cloud environment and workloads stay compliant, whether from security or regulatory standpoint, and enables proper management of your cloud resources, especially across a multi-cloud environment.

 Drift management also ensures that the resources in place are being used appropriately and efficiently, giving teams greater capacity to collaborate and coordinate, whether in person or remotely, resulting in a better experience for internal clients and external stakeholders.